 Base Converter for Hex Color Checks

-Translate hexadecimal values more clearly when a color-related check needs number comparison, not just visual preview.
+Translate hexadecimal values more clearly when a color-related check needs number comparison alongside visual preview.

 Most color work is visual, but sometimes the job is about understanding the number itself.
-A HEX value may need to be compared, checked, or translated more clearly when you are looking at the underlying parts of a color rather than the final appearance alone.
+A HEX value needs comparison, checking, or clearer translation when you are looking at the underlying parts of a color rather than the final appearance alone.

 A base converter helps with that number-focused side of the task.
 You can take the value, compare it across number systems, and use the result as part of a cleaner check when the question is about the code itself.